Ukiyo-e Prints

 Quoted from: "Supernatural Abductions in Japanese Folklore", by Carmen Blacker, published by Nanzan University, Asian Folklore Studies, Vol. 26, No. 2, 1967, p.
 116.

 Carmen Blacker relates many stories of abductions where the child eventually returns only to be found on a rooftop or in nearly inaccessible rafters.
 After their return most of these children have diminished mental capacities.
 De Visser recounts an almost identical story of a ten year old Chinese boy living during the T'ang Dynasty (618-907) who is swept away by a fish-eagle from a celebration at a Buddhist temple.
 When he reappears he is lying atop a tall pagoda and tells of visiting strange places and eating unusual foods. (de Visser, pp. 30-31) During the 17th century 10 other Chinese boys said they met a man with tangled hair, wings on his back, a beak and a tongue so long that hung down over his stomach. (de Visser, p.
 31) There is also a 4th century description of "...a kind of demon in bird shape, who, just as the Japanese Tengu, can change himself into a man..." and set aflame the houses of men who try to harm him. (de Visser, p.
-32) ¶ De Visser makes clear that the tengu are closely related to the folktales of the Celestial Dog of China.
+32) ¶ De Visser makes clear that tengu are closely related to the folktales of the Celestial Dog of China.
 It streaks through the skies, booms thunderously and brings on conflicts between men.
 He also notes that comets and meteors are often thought to be demons bringing calamities to many different cultures as reported by Frazer in his Golden Bough. ¶ The oldest account of this phenomenon is mentioned in the Nihongi of 720.
 It was said to have occurred in 637.
 A Buddhist priest declared that a shooting star was actually the Celestial Dog howling like thunder. (de Visser,, p.
 34) The point de Visser is making is that it took a Buddhist priest from China to inform the Japanese who did not know the reason of such things prior to that time. (p.
 35) "But there is still more we can learn from the simple words of the Nihongi.
 At the side of the characters 天狗, 'Celestial Dog,' we find kana, reading 'Ama tsu kutsune' or 'Celestial Fox.'
 Now the latter is also known as a Chinese demon."
 (Ibid.)
 [I know, I know, it's a fox and not a tengu, but we should be able to clear this up eventually.] ¶ In 1446 an encyclopedic work was published which said that Celestial Dog and Foxes are often confused in the literature.
 "Hirata... points out the great resemblance between the Chinese legends about the Celestial Fox and what the Japanese call about their Tengu." (p.
-36) Asikawa Zenan (1781-1849: 朝川善庵 or あさかわ ぜんあん) said that he knew of three images of a small tengu riding atop a fox.
+36) Asikawa Zenan (1781-1849: 朝川善庵 ) said that he knew of three images of a small tengu riding atop a fox.
 Japanese tengu and Chinese foxes both can take the shape of a Buddha, burn houses, know intimately what is happening both near and far at the same time and take over possession of human bodies.
 And like certain Chinese werefoxes which possess a special pearl "...whoever becomes a Great Tengu gets a pearl, red as agate.
 If one holds this pearl before his eyes or ears, he can see or hear all that happens in the three thousand worlds." (p.
 37) By the 12th century the Japanese were completely mixing up the lore of the Celestial Fox or Dog with that of the tengu.

-The first actual mention of a 'real' tengu came in the 10th century in the Utsubo Monogatari (宇津保物語 or うつほものがたり) or 'The Tale of the Hollow Tree'.
+The first actual mention of a 'real' tengu came in the 10th century in the Utsubo Monogatari (宇津保物語) or 'The Tale of the Hollow Tree'.
 "This story shows clearly that in those early days the Tengu was considered as a mountain demon, who deluded people and decoyed them into the depths of the wood." (p.
 38) In this case the tengu was disguised as a beautiful young woman playing expertly on a koto.
-The next mention came in the Konjaku Monogatari (今昔物語 or こんじゃくものがたり) of 1077.
+The next mention came in the Konjaku monogatari (今昔物語) of 1077.
 There are quite a few stories of tengu in the Konjaku.
 In the first one a tengu hears the singing of a Buddhist text coming from the ocean and is determined to put a stop to it.
 He follows it to its source which is a stream flowing down Mt.
 Hiezan in Japan.
 It is guarded by the Four Kings of Heaven and acts as a privy for a sect of Tendai monks.
 The tengu is so impressed that he decides to take human form and become a priest.
 In time he rises in the ranks as a devout follower of Buddha.
-[We will be adding much more information soon!]
-The second story tells of a Chinese tengu traveling to Japan to see if the Buddhist priests are as easy to fool there as they are at home.
-The tengu finds a much tougher crowd - is this a nationalistic comment? - is thwartted by a powerful bishop, beaten by boys and sent a packing in humiliation.

-The third story tells of the miraculous appearance of a Buddha in kaki tree near Kyōto.
+The third story tells of the miraculous appearance of a Buddha in a kaki tree near Kyōto.
 Crowds of visitors came to witness the Buddha who gave off a brilliant light and rained flowers constantly from the sky.
 However, one shrewd court minister thought it might be a trick being played by tengu.
 The minister knew that no tengu could keep up his powers of black magic for more than a week so he went to visit the site on the last day and had the crowds removed.
 The minister stared at the visitation until finally it fell exhausted to the ground as a large bird with broken wings whereupon a little boy then kicked it to death.
 In the sixth story - even de Visser doesn't give a synopsis of them all - a tengu tries to tempt a Buddhist priest by taking possession of a beautiful woman.
 She, i.e., the tengu, is relentless.
 Finally in desperation the priest implores Fudō Myōō to help him.
 After Fudō wrangled the possessed woman with his rope she began spinning like a top, bumping into temple pillars.
 The injured tengu cried out for mercy through the woman's mouth.
 Compassionately Fudō releases his captive and the grateful tengu leaves the body of the woman who runs away never to bother the priest again.
 In another case a tengu in the guise of an Amida Butsu appears before a devout elderly priest and his junior monks.
 The tengu who has surrounded himself with all of the accoutrements of celestial buddhahood - the lotus throne, the five glorious colors, Bodhisattvas, angels, blinding light - sweeps down and carries off the elderly priest supposedly with the intent of taking him to the Western Paradise.
 Several days later and some distance from the abduction a priest was walking through the woods and heard moaning and groaning.
 He looked up and saw the naked form of the elderly priest tied near the top of tree.
 He climbed up and rescued the old man only to be scolded by him.
 The devout priest had been told by the tengu/Amida to wait there as part of his journey to paradise.
 "The bewitched priest was raving mad and died after a few days.
 He had been deceived by Tengu because he had no knowledge and did not understand the difference between the work of demons and the world of...
 [Buddhist principles]."
 The point: Tengu are nettlesome creatures which are often at war with Buddhists.
 They disguise themselves as bonzes, nuns, bishops and even Buddhas to trick the most gullible - especially among the clergy.
 Defense: A knowledge of the true ways of the Buddha will be your best protection.

 By the 12th and 13th centuries the tengu had branched out mischievously to torment members of the Imperial Court and the Court was fighting back, but not always successfully. (de Visser, pp. 44-5) "As in the Chinese story of the Konjaku monogatari, this Tengu is an angry ghost of a priest, who probably had suffered some wrong from the Throne and had died in anger." (p.
 45) But the struggle between the tengu and the Buddhist clergy didn't let up.
 Occasionally wayward priests came back as one of those foul smelling tengu after he died.
 "In these legends we read for the first time about the Tengu-road, as one of the punishments of hell for vain and hypocritical priests." (p.
 46) In many cases humans only seem to be possessed by tengu to act as vehicles for dead priests.